Femtonics/FemtoAPI/README.md

 ## FemtoAPI libraries
 In the open-source libraries, you can find a collection of the FemtoAPI functions.
 There are some example/demo applications in both Python and Matlab folders.

+### Technology types
+According to the different Femtonics microscope technology types, there are several collections of API functions and examples, which you can find in the corresponding FemtoAPI Github branches.
+- [main](https://github.com/Femtonics/FemtoAPI/tree/main): Here you can find the full functionality of FemtoAPI.
+Contains both microscope control, and data processing related functions and examples.
+- [Atlas](https://github.com/Femtonics/FemtoAPI/tree/Atlas): The ```Atlas``` branch contains all the functions, that you can use when having a Femtonics Atlas system.
+It contains the FemtoAPI commands to use during processing measurement data.

 ## Femtonics supported by community analysis packages
 For the annotation, downstream analysis, and curation of calcium imaging data recorded by [Femtonics microscopes](https://femtonics.eu/products/), we highly recommend the [Mesmerize package](https://github.com/kushalkolar/MESmerize) written by Kushal Kolar from the [Chatzigeorgiou Lab](https://www.chatzigeorgioulab.com/).